Qairat Boranbaev

-Qairat Sovetaiuly Boranbaev (Қайрат Советайұлы Боранбаев, Qairat Sovetaiūly Boranbaev; born 22 September 1966) is a Kazakh businessmаn.
+Qairat Sovetaiūly Boranbaev (Қайрат Советайұлы Боранбаев; born 22 September 1966) is a Kazakh businessmаn.
 Boranbaev is the incumbent President of the National Paralympic Committee of Kazakhstan and chairman of the supervisory board of FC Kairat.

 With a personal wealth of 590 million dollars, Boranbayev was on the Forbes Top 50 influential entrepreneurs of Kazakhstan list.

 Early life and education

-Kairat's large family of origin lived in the settlement of Amengeldy, Torgay Region.
+Boranbaev's family of origin lived in the settlement of Amengeldy, Torgay Region.
 An avid athlete, Kairat first took up boxing, then soccer.

-Kairat went on to study at the Kazakh Academy of Sport and got his PhD in education in 1999.
+Boranbaev went on to study at the Kazakh Academy of Sport and got his PhD in education in 1999.
 In 2000, he also received a Law degree from Al-Farabi Kazakh National University.

 Career

 Boranbayev's first job was at a regional school, and later, between 1991 and 1993, he worked at Sports school No. 21 in Almaty.

 Kairat left coaching in 1993 to start a company called DECA and later held executive positions at Alash, Altyn-Alma and Sistema joint-stock companies.

 Having received a Law degree, Boranbayev decided in 2000 to make a career in the oil and gas sector and joined KazTransGas, Intergas Central Asia and KazRosGas as a top manager.

 Kairat has engaged in diverse business projects ranging from oil&gas to real estate and retail, he owned a stake at Esentai Mall and Esentai Tower, Karaganda Pharmaceutical Cluster, fitness centers.
 His interests encompassed roughly thirty business activities.

 In 2016 Mr. Boranbayev became a McDonald's franchisee for Kazakhstan, Belarus and some regions of Russia.